wtmitchell/tradgames/README.md

 To start a game between two random players type the following:

 java GameMaster -1 'path/to/breakthrough_random player1' -2 'path/to/breakthrough_random player2' -m 'path/to/breakthrough'

+Alternatively, the game setup can be stored in a response file like
+"""
+--player1=path/to/breakthrough_random player1
+--player2=path/to/breakthrough_random player2
+--master=path/to/breakthrough
+"""
+It can then be loaded like:

+java GameMaster @response_file_name

+A sample response file is included named Random.vs.Random.txt.